 Coaching worked so well for me that I continue to use it on a regular and ad hoc basis, depending on what I want to work on in a particular period.
 I am a firm believer in the great power of a reliable, long-term relationship between the coach and the client.
 Ultimately, it is the trust and connection between the two individuals that make the process so empowering and effective.

 Being a highly sensitive and complex individual, I have always been fascinated by human psychology.
 I first trained as a life coach in China and qualified in 2010.
 Following my relocation to the UK, starting with working intensely on my own self discovery and development, I began a long journey of preparation for becoming a competent and effective life coach.
 And I never looked back.
 To this day, I continue to develop my own self-awareness and emotional vitality, as well as my understanding of others, under the supervision of my own coach.

 Like many other Asian kids, at the age of 18 I had no idea what my vocation was supposed to be.
 I knew that I was supposed to study hard, go to a big city for university and then find a ‘normal’ corporate job.
-So I chose to go to Shanghai, where my older cousin had also gone, and studied an engineering degree in Automated Technology.
+So I chose to go to Shanghai and studied an engineering degree in Automated Technology.
 Although the subject interested me very little, I completed the 4-year study and obtained my first Bachelor’s degree.
 I never intended to work in the field of engineering but the prestige of my university helped me land jobs at IBM, PayPal and a mid-size software company in Shanghai.
 I continued to experiment with different jobs and environment, in search for a vocation that would bring me a sense of belonging, until I decided to move to the UK.